Why Buy Automatic Changeover Switch?

 Why Install It?

 Saves you from the hassle of repeated manual changing of lines every time the power goes off.
 Handling a manual generator hookup can be disastrous—especially in the dark!
-A transfer switch handles all of your needs all on its own, removing the dangers associated with an outage entirely.
+A changeover witch handles all of your needs all on its own, removing the dangers associated with an outage entirely.